 Set aside and allow to cool a bit.

 Remove the bowl from the stand mixer.
 Have the cooled, melted chocolate handy and the lined and sprayed spring-form pan.
+Take 1 cup of the cheese mixture and mix with the melted cooked chocolate.
+Stir well.

-Use a long thin flexible icing spatula (or butter knife, if unavailable) to gently “cut” into the chocolate blotches to make a marble pattern.
+Use a long thin flexible icing spatula (or butter knife, if unavailable) to gently “cut” into the blotches to make a marble pattern.
 Be careful not to stir it.

 Bake at 450 F for 12 minutes, then lower the heat to 200 F and make for another 35 minutes.
 Check during the last 5 minutes so as not to over-bake it.